-RIM outs rebranding of BlackBerry App World to BlackBerry World, teases QWERTY-equipped Dev Alpha CAlex Wagner - Deputy Managing Editor, News Desk
+RIM outs rebranding of BlackBerry App World to BlackBerry World, teases QWERTY-equipped Dev Alpha CAlex Wagner - Editorial Director of News and Content

 RIM is busy holding its two-day BlackBerry Jam Asia event in Bangkok, Thailand, and while only day one is done so far, the the company has already made some noteworthy announcements.
 First up, RIM has revealed that its BlackBerry App World storefront is being rebranded to BlackBerry World.
 The change is meant to reflect the fact that the marketplace will offer music and video content with the launch of BlackBerry 10.

 RIM also announced the third handset in its line of BlackBerry 10 Dev Alpha devices.
 After the full-touch Dev Alpha A and B, RIM plans to offer the Dev Alpha C with a physical keyboard.
 There aren't many details about the device itself yet, but interested developers can improve their odds of snagging one by becoming one of the top 1,500 people to submit two or more apps.
 The top 1,500 will be chosen using a point system based on the type of apps submitted by a person, and existing Dev Alpha A/B owners and BlackBerry Elite Members can also earn an extra 200 points.